SimonEnsemble/SimonEnsemble.github.io/content/students/index.md

 # phd students

 {{< student
-name="Nick Gantzler"
-degree="B.S.
-Physics, B.S.
-Applied Mathematics, The University of Akron." about="In my free time, I enjoy playing guitar and going to bar trivia.
-I also really like Japanese media and culture.
-Some of my favorite animation artists include Hayao Miazaki, Makoto Shinkai, and Satoshi Kon." research="using molecular models and simulations to discover materials for gas separations" photo="/ppl_photos/nick.jpg"
->}}

-{{< student
  name="Adrian Henle"
   degree="B.S.
 Chemistry, Seattle University.
 B.S.
 Computer Science, Oregon State University.
 M.S.
 Chemistry, University of Oregon." about="I enjoy skiing, hiking, gardening, and cats, but my raison d'être is raising my daughter, Sophie, with my wife, Samantha.
 A secondary obsession of mine is finding questionably utile applications of microcontrollers in everyday life."